 For our friends who use the metric system and wonder how many oz in a liter?
 One US fluid ounce is .029 liters.
 A gallon of water a day is 3.78 liters of water.

-I know drinking a gallon of water a day sounds like a lot to drink, here are some tips to make it easier:
+I know drinking a gallon of water a day sounds like a lot to drink, here are 6 tips to make drinking more water easier:

 - Drink two 8 oz glasses of water with each meal.
 That gets you 1/2 of the way there for the day.